U.S. Department of Labor

 MEMBERSHIP AND DESIGNATION:

-ACCSH is composed of 15 representative members appointed by the Secretary, one of whom is appointed by the Secretary to serve as chair.
+ACCSH is composed of 15 representative members the Secretary appoints, one of whom the Secretary appoints as chair.
 The composition of the ACCSH is as follows:

-Members generally serve two-year staggered terms except for the designee of the Secretary of Health and Human Services who has no fixed term.
-Members may be appointed to serve successive terms and be removed at any time and replaced.
-If otherwise qualified, members may continue to serve after their term expires, until a successor is appointed.
+Members generally serve staggered two-year terms, except for the designee of the Secretary of Health and Human Services, who has no fixed term.
+Members serve at the pleasure of the Secretary, who may appoint them to successive terms or remove and replace them at any time.

-Members receive no compensation for serving on the committee, but are allowed travel expenses including per diem in lieu of subsistence as authorized by section 5703 of title 5 of the United States Code for persons in the Government service employed intermittently.
-They are not deemed to be employees of the United States by virtue of their membership on ACCSH.
+Members receive no compensation for serving on the Committee, but are allowed travel expenses, including per diem in lieu of subsistence (5 U.S.C.
+5703).
+They are not employees of the United States by virtue of their membership on ACCSH.

-To the extent permitted by FACA and other laws, ACCSH Committee membership should also be consistent with achieving the greatest impact, scope and credibility among diverse stakeholders.
-The diversity in such membership includes, but is not limited to, race, gender, disability, sexual orientation and gender identity.
+To the extent permitted by FACA and other laws, ACCSH membership also should be consistent with achieving the greatest impact, scope, and credibility among diverse stakeholders.
+The diversity in such membership includes, but is not limited to, race, gender, disability, sexual orientation, and gender identity.

-The DFO, in consultation with the ACCSH Chair, has authority to create subcommittees or work groups.
-Subcommittees or work groups must report to ACCSH and are not authorized to provide advice or work products directly to OSHA.
+The DFO, in consultation with the ACCSH Chair, has authority to establish subcommittees and work groups.
+Subcommittees and work groups must report to ACCSH and are not to provide advice or work products directly to OSHA.

-All ACCSH meetings are transcribed and detailed minutes are prepared.
-ACCSH Subcommittee or work group+ meetings also have detailed minutes prepared, which are reported to the subsequent ACCSH meeting.
-Records of ACCSH and its subcommittees or work groups shall be handled in accordance with General Records Schedule 26, Item 2, "Records Created by Advisory Commissions, Committees, Councils, Boards and Other Groups Established under the Federal Advisory Committee Act (FACA)."
-These records shall be available for public inspection and copying subject to the Freedom of Information Act, 5 U.S.C.
-552 and will be available through the Federal eRulemaking Portal, www.regulations.gov
+OSHA transcribes, and prepares detailed minutes of, ACCSH Committee meetings.
+The members of the subcommittees and work groups prepare reports which they present to the subsequent ACCSH meeting.
+OSHA manages the records of ACCSH and its subcommittees or work groups in accordance with General Records Schedule 26, Item 2, "Records Created by Advisory Commissions, Committees, Councils, Boards and Other Groups Established under the Federal Advisory Committee Act (FACA)."
+These records shall be available for public inspection and copying subject to the Freedom of Information Act (5 U.S.C.
+552), and also will be available through the Federal eRulemaking Portal at www.regulations.gov.

 DATE OF FILING: